mihaifm/linq/README.md

 ## linq
 [linq.js](http://linqjs.codeplex.com/) - LINQ for JavaScript library packaged for node.js

+This contains only the core library without the jquery or rx bindings.

 ### Installation

     npm install linq

+### Examples

+    sample/tutorial.js

 #### What's changed from the browser version?